Arts Lab

 The artworks are designed to illuminate the importance of making the ‘door’ of responding services/organisations more visible to the public, and valued ongoingly by industry as a social response to victim-survivors of domestic, family and sexualised violence.

-No Hidden Door collection created by Louise Whelan in collaboration with Insight Exchange.
-Open the No Hidden Door collection in a lightbox via the Arts lab collection page.
+The No Hidden Door collection created by Louise Whelan in collaboration with Insight Exchange.
+Open the No Hidden Door collection in a lightbox by clicking on the collection below.

 The No Hidden Door collection is part of the broader work of the No Hidden Door initiative.